 “They got all excited, and they started turning up, and they started using the technology, and they were going, ‘This is so easy!” and ‘I can do THIS now!’ and “I can do THAT now!” and “Now I know,” she said.

-On Swimming Women’s seventh birthday, “we had over 70 mermaids create a mermaid circle on a cold winter's morning - it was very special,” said O'Beirne.
-“It’s a free gathering, but I got people to sign up to a free event,” said O'Beirne.
+On Swimming Women’s seventh birthday, “we had over 70 mermaids create a mermaid circle on a cold winter’s morning – it was very special,” said O’Beirne.
+“It’s a free gathering, but I got people to sign up for a free event,” said O’Beirne.
 “Using Punchpass it was so easy, and then I could see who had come.”

 “We’re here for the long term where if you sign up to Swimming Women, you become a mermaid.
 And once a mermaid, always a mermaid.
 And through Punchpass, I can offer people a level of flexibility to come and go but still belong.
 So easily!”

 “Swimming Women has been running for 10 years now and in that time we have helped over 3,000 women learn to swim, improve their swimming, and challenge themselves to do things they never thought possible.”